Mardi Gras in Louisiana

 CAJUN COAST

-Mardi Gras on the Cajun Coast means dozens of centuries-old celebrations, rollicking parades and all the King Cake you can eat.
+Mardi Gras on the Cajun Coast means centuries-old celebrations, dozens of parades and all the king cake you can eat.

 Houma Mardi Gras